Recipe Cooked, Photographed and Written by Praveena

 Tamarind is high in anti inflammatory & anti oxidant properties, that protects against cancer.
 The tamarind puree helps in reducing body weight.

-Cumin / Jeera has many health benefits like Aids Digestion, Boosts Immune System, Treats Respiratory Disorders, Promotes Skin Health, Treats Insomnia, Prevents Diabetes, has antiviral and Antibacterial Properties and is High Source of Iron (info from internet).
+Cumin / Jeera has many health benefits like Aids Digestion, Boosts Immune System, Treats Respiratory Disorders, Promotes Skin Health, Treats Insomnia, Prevents Diabetes, has antiviral and Antibacterial Properties and is High Source of Iron.

 To conclude, this spice powder recipe, is suitable for Plant based, Vegan, Vegetarian, Gluten free, kids friendly diets.
 And especially suitable for Diabetic diet and Anti-inflammatory diets.